o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 ### Trademark

 Properly format trademark titles and terminology according to its use from the source.
-Provide a link to the source's relevant material.
+Provide a link to the source's relevant material for the first on-page instance, or when it's most relevant.

 ## Applications, tools, Gems, and components